simplesalt/main-9bc77/content/Help.md

 ## Introductions

-### Content Partners
+### Content partners

 I would like to meet thoughtful people who talk about risk in finance, legal, and technology.
 If you think we would have good chemistry and complementary messages, connect us.

-## Event organizers
+### Event organizers

 I speak at industry events, demystifying security and internet crime.
 Connect me to people who need sensible security content.

 ### Referral partners

 We often come alongside management consulting teams to cover security as part of their larger strategic advisory engagements.
-This is especially true for fractional CFOs and CIOs.
 If a consulting firm with matching values is looking for a security partner, please connect us.

-### Direct Clients
+### Direct clients

 Businesses who need to protect themselves from internet crime.
-This is often high-trust professional services firms between 50-200.
+This is often high-trust professional services firms between 50-200M.

 ## Feedback